 To learn more about our research, please visit our main site at www.asyfair.com.

 ASYFAIR examines whether consistency (defined as treating like cases alike) is possible given the disruptions that everyday life introduces to systems of control, and will raise the question of whether a fair, European asylum adjudication system actually exists.
-ASYFAIR will critically reflect on the notions of ‘fairness’ and ‘consistency’ that circulate in political, public, legal, media and academic debates.
+ASYFAIR critically reflects on the notions of ‘fairness’ and ‘consistency’ that circulate in political, public, legal, media and academic debates.

 ASYFAIR aims to deconstruct and critique dominant notions of consistency and inconsistency in legal studies, border studies, legal geography and anthropology, and to offer a richer lexicon with which to describe and assess legal systems.

-ASYFAIR will include data from across the EU.
+ASYFAIR includes data from across the EU.

 The right to a fair trial is a fundamental right and must be respected in practice everywhere in Europe. - Vĕra Jourová, EU Commissioner for Justice, Consumers and Gender Equality